 - (35) So as to ensure that the resolution process remains objective and certain, it is necessary to lay down the order in which unsecured claims of creditors against an institution put under resolution should be written down or converted.
 In order to limit the risk of creditors incurring greater losses than if the institution had been wound up under normal insolvency proceedings, the order to be laid down should be applicable both in normal insolvency proceedings and in the write down or conversion process under resolution.
-This would also facilitate the pricing of debt. - (36) The Commission should provide the framework for the resolution action to be taken depending on the circumstances of the case and should be able to designate for use all necessary resolution tools.
-Within that clear and precise framework, the Board should decide on the detailed resolution scheme.
+This would also facilitate the pricing of debt. - (36) [...]The Board should decide on the detailed resolution scheme.
 The relevant resolution tools should include the sale of business tool, the bridge institution tool, the bail-in tool and the asset separation tool, which are also provided for by Directive [].
-The framework should also make it possible to assess whether the conditions for the write-down and conversion of capital instruments are met. - (37) The sale of business tool should enable the sale of the institution or parts of its business to one or more purchasers without the consent of shareholders. - (38) The asset separation tool should enable authorities to transfer under-performing or impaired assets to a separate vehicle.
+The scheme[...] should also make it possible to assess whether the conditions for the write-down and conversion of capital instruments are met. - (37) The sale of business tool should enable the sale of the institution or parts of its business to one or more purchasers without the consent of shareholders. - (38) The asset separation tool should enable authorities to transfer under-performing or impaired assets to a separate vehicle.
 That tool should be used only in conjunction with other tools to prevent an undue competitive advantage for the failing institution. - (39) An effective resolution regime should minimise the costs of the resolution of a failing institution borne by the taxpayers.
 It should also ensure that even large institutions of systemic importance can be resolved without jeopardising financial stability.
 The bail-in tool achieves that objective by ensuring that losses, costs and other expenses are borne by shareholders and creditors of the entity.
 To this end, statutory debt write down powers should be included in a framework for resolution as an additional option in conjunction with other resolution tools, as recommended by the Financial Stability Board.